 “Enter the Dragon” makes Bruce Lee a posthumous icon ( 1973)

-After starring as Kato in the TV series “The Green Hornet,” Lee struggles to find leading roles in Hollywood.
+After starring as Kato in the TV series “The Green Hornet,” Lee struggled to find leading roles in Hollywood.
 Even developing a TV project for himself proves to be an impossible task.
 As the TV project is later reforming as “Kung Fu,” starring David Carradine.
-This led to him leaving for Hong Kong, where he films three hit movies, before getting the attention of Warner Bros., which offers him the lead in “Enter the Dragon.”
-Sadly, Lee dies six days before the film releases, just as his career in the United States was about to take off.
+This led to him leaving for Hong Kong, where he filmed three hit movies, before getting the attention of Warner Bros., which offered him the lead in “Enter the Dragon.”
+Sadly, Lee died six days before the film’s release, just as his career in the United States was about to take off.
 That said, not only has Lee become a global legend, but he set the stage for martial arts stars such as Jackie Chan and Jet Li.

 “Gandhi”(1983) and “The Killing Fields”(1985) won big at the Oscars

 The Mohandas Gandhi biopic won eight Oscars, including best picture, and best actor for Ben Kingsley (who’s half-British, half-Indian).
 Moreover, two years later, “The Killing Fields,” about two journalists’ escape from Cambodia’s Khmer Rouge regime, won best supporting actor for Haing S. Ngor.
 Kingsley, Ngor, and Miyoshi Umeki (who won for 1957’s “Sayonara”) .
 Furthermore, they are still the only three Asian actors to ever win Oscars for acting.
 Later, “Slumdog Millionaire” (2008) would be another British film about India that was celebrated at the Oscars.

 “The Joy Luck Club” finds success as a film(1993)